 Try this Asian-inspired, gluten-free, kelp noodle recipe with a side of spicy pork!
 It's a really healthy keto stir fry dish that is very quick and easy to prepare.

 There are so many low-carb alternatives to noodles.
 Spiralized vegetables seem to have gotten really popular as a healthy grain-free alternative to pasta.

 I probably don't use my spiralizer as often as I should.
-Spaghetti squash is another great low carb noodle that has become more readily available year round.
-Lately, though, my favorite is kelp noodles.
+Spaghetti squash is another great low-carb noodle that has become more readily available year-round.
+Lately, though, my favorite is kelp noodles!

 He was also interested in the kelp noodles and wanted to try them.
 They reminded him of the thin rice noodles used in the Philippines for pancit dishes.

-In fact, this dish is made very similar to pancit which I have made low carb before using spaghetti squash noodles.
+In fact, this recipe is made very similar to pancit, which I have made low carb by using spaghetti squash noodles.

 I didn't bother soaking these as the directions on the package didn't say to soak first.
 They did come out a bit crunchy, but I kind of like them that way.

 Add the cucumber